ChappIO/terraform-encrypt/README.md

 ```

 Flags:
+ - `-c`, `--confirm-password`:  Confirm the vault password when prompting.
  - `-o`, `--output string`:     The target file location.
 Can only be used if a single file is passed.
 Specify '-' to output to stdout.
  - `-p`, `--password string`:   The vault password.
 This defaults to the value of environment variable `VAULT_PASSWORD`.

 ### Using Terraform

 Create a json file:

 ```json
 {